How Long Does Permanent Makeup Last? What Clients Should Expect

 Different procedures fade at different speeds because the pigment depth, technique, and skin interaction vary.

-The more delicate or oily the skin area is, the quicker the pigment fades.
+General rule: The more delicate or oily the skin area, the quicker the pigment fades.

 2. Factors That Affect Permanent Makeup Longevity